-Canada's commitment under the Convention of -17% relative to 2005 emission levels by 2020 (+3% relative to 1990) is a weakening of their previous Kyoto target.
-It is also a weakening of their initial pledge under the Copenhagen Accord, to reduce emissions by 20% relative to 2006 emissions by 2020.
+Canada's commitment under the Convention of -17% relative to 2005 emission levels by 2020 (+3% relative to 1990) weakens their previous Kyoto target.
+It also a weakens their initial pledge under the Copenhagen Accord to reduce emissions by 20% relative to 2006 emissions by 2020.
 The new target aligns Canada with the USA.
 Canada proposes to exclude emissions from natural disturbances from the base year and from the commitment period’s cumulative emissions, and supports accounting for removals from harvested wood products.
 This could lead to higher credits (or lower debits).

 Current trend description

-With currently implemented policies, Canada will reach emissions of 762 MtCO2e in 2020 (excluding emissions from Land Use, Land Use Change and Forestry), equalling about 3.3% more than the 2005 value.
+With currently implemented policies, Canada will reach emissions of 762 MtCO2e in 2020 (excluding emissions from Land Use, Land Use Change and Forestry - LULUCF), reaching approximately 3.3% more than the 2005 value.
 According to Canada’s own projections, LULUCF will decrease emissions by 258 MtCO2e in 2020.
-Even accounting for potential credits from LULUCF, it would still not be sufficient to reach the pledge (Environment Canada 2013).
+Even accounting for potential credits from LULUCF, it would still not be sufficient to reach the pledge (Environment Canada, 2013).

 Date of pledge

 Targets for 2020 were calculated from the most recent national inventory submissions (2012).
 We calculated Canada's LULUCF accounting quantities in 2020 for afforestation, reforestation and deforestation using the current Kyoto rules, and used a net-net approach with a projected reference level for 2013-2020 for forest management.

 We used the most recent GHG inventory for historic data (CRF 2013) and applied growth rates from projections from Environment Canada for projections for the current trends.